-Uploading Joomla to your affordable website server
+All the steps for Uploading Joomla to your affordable website server

-Upload all files to your affordable web server
+Upload Joomla files to your Joomla server

 The first thing you need to do is transfer the files to the web server where your live site will be hosted.
 To be able to do this, you will need FTP (FTP is a way of allowing easy transfer of files across the web) access to your web server.
 FTP access typically consists of: